Chalo1996/SimpleEcom/README.md

 ### File Uploads:

 Files uploaded via forms (e.g., product images) are handled by Multer and stored temporarily in memory (using Multer's memory storage).
-They are then uploaded to AWS S3, and the returned URL is used to display the image on the site.
+They are then uploaded to Cloudinary, and the returned URL is used to display the image on the site.

 ### Stripe Integration: